 Cervix exam and Pap test

-The doctor or gynecologist performs a regular gynecological examination of the genitals, and uses a small brush to collect cells from the cervix.
-It can be a little uncomfortable and can bleed a little afterwards, this is completely normal.
+The doctor or gynecologist performs a regular gynecological examination of the genitals and uses a small brush to collect cells from the cervix.
+It can be a little uncomfortable and can bleed a little afterward, this is completely normal.
 It takes a few minutes and is an important factor in detecting cancer or pre-stages of cancer at an early stage.
-You can prepare yourself by not taking the test when you are menstruating, preferably avoid intercourse in the last 2 days before the test, do not use tampons or vaginal medication / cream in the last two days before the test.
+You can prepare yourself by not taking the test when you are menstruating, preferably avoiding intercourse in the last 2 days before the test, and do not use tampons or vaginal medication/cream in the last two days before the test.

 Read more about HPV and the vaccine hereWhy you should take the pap test?
 Read here